 You can rely on legitimate interests for marketing activities if you can show the way you use people’s data is proportionate, has a minimal privacy impact, and people would not be surprised or likely to object to what you are doing – but only if you don’t need consent under PECR.

-You can find more detail in the legitimate interests section of our Guide to GDPR.
+You can find more detail in the legitimate interests section of our Guide to UK GDPR.
 We have produced some specific detailed guidance on:

 - legitimate interests for marketing activities;and